OpenFero/openfero/docs/SIGNATURE_VERIFICATION.md

 **"no matching signatures"**: The image might not be signed yet or you're using wrong certificate identity.

-**"certificate identity mismatch"**: Make sure you're using the correct workflow path in the certificate identity regex.
+**"certificate identity mismatch"**: Make sure you're using the correct workflow path in the certificate identity regular expression.

 **"OIDC issuer mismatch"**: Ensure you're using `https://token.actions.githubusercontent.com` as the issuer.